 Rama began teaching on his own in 1981.
 He was not and never would be your typical "guru," a term he rejected.
 He was an American man.
 He liked cool cars, he dated women, he was an athlete.
 He taught about the vast, innate power of women.
 He taught that one’s sexual preference, gay or straight, has no bearing on the ability to attain complete, radiant enlightenment.
 He continually sought modern Western structures and understandings to help 21st century seekers embark on the considerable transformation needed to aim towards enlightenment.

 Along the way and accompanying the teachings were the miracles, known as "siddha powers" in the East, often called “Buddhist magic” by Rama.
 Rama healed people.
 Thousands of people saw him filling halls and auditoriums and desert landscapes with golden light.
 He playfully rearranged stars, levitated, disappeared.
 He effortlessly performed all the siddhas, but with no fanfare.
 It was so natural, it was completely matter of fact.
 As one person remarked, “Here I was at the Los Angeles Convention Center.
 As Rama spoke, the whole auditorium turned molten gold.
 Then I went downstairs and saw the car show.”
 Rama enjoyed displaying the miracles in order to inspire belief in enlightenment.
 He often said, “If I can do this, so can you.”

 All the cool miracles didn’t just happen in the past.
 These transformations of awareness are available for you to experience today, now.
 When an enlightened teacher drops the body, an inner connection is still there, if you want it.
-All of this and more is described in Blue Skies Buddha.
+All of this and more is described in American Buddhist Rebel.